-Deferred cash-based compensation expense is recorded within 'Staff costs' and 'Directors' remuneration' in 'Other expense' in the income statement.
+Deferred cash-based compensation expense is recorded within in 'Other expense' in the income statement.
 The liability for the awards is measured at fair value and is included within 'Other liabilities' in the statement of financial position.

-m.
+n.
 Post-employment benefits